poweradmin/poweradmin-docs/docs/database/mysql-configuration.md

 ### InnoDB Migration

-PowerAdmin works best with InnoDB tables.
+Poweradmin works best with InnoDB tables.
 If you're using an older installation with MyISAM tables, consider migrating to InnoDB.
 See `sql/InnoDB-migration.md` for detailed migration steps.

 ## Performance Considerations